Services at St. Mary’s are currently suspended until further notice.

 Please follow us on Facebook for the most up to date information or if you are not on social media, please contact the office to be put on our newsletter list.

-Each week our Sunday service will be recorded and then posted to our YouTube channel on Monday for those who are unable to make the service in person.
+Each week a Sunday service and Junior Church @ Home will be and then posted to our YouTube channel.

 They will also be added to our Facebook page.
 Please like and share our posts on Facebook so more people get to see what we are doing.